corda/corda/docs/source/serialization.rst

 Enum Evolution
 ``````````````
 Corda supports interoperability of enumerated type versions.
-This allows such type to be changed over time without breaking
+This allows such types to be changed over time without breaking
 backward (or forward) compatibility.
 The rules and mechanisms for doing this are discussed in :doc:`serialization-enum-evolution``